The Best Crossword Puzzle App With No Ads (2026 Guide)

 Frequently Asked Questions

-On Plus or Pro, yes, the whole app is ad-free.
+On Pro, yes, the whole app is ad-free.
 The free tier is ad-supported, so we want to be honest about that.
 The free daily challenge is never interrupted mid-solve, and the only ads on free are opt-in rewarded videos you can choose to watch for extra hints.
 You are never forced to sit through a full-screen ad to keep playing.

 Some do.
 The thing to avoid is the forced interstitial, a full-screen ad that drops in between levels or after you finish a puzzle, often with a countdown.
 Banner ads sit at the edge of the screen and are mild.
 Rewarded ads are opt-in, you only see one if you tap to claim a reward.
 Grid Genius does not interrupt the daily challenge mid-solve, and its only free-tier ads are opt-in rewarded videos for hint top-ups.

 The daily challenge is not interrupted by ads while you solve, even on the free tier, and it needs no account or card.
 There is a global leaderboard and streak tracking.
 The only ads a free user ever sees are opt-in rewarded videos for extra hints, which you choose to watch.
-Go Plus or Pro and the whole app, not just the daily, is ad-free.
+Go Pro and the whole app, not just the daily, is ad-free.

 A real crossword on any topic.